authzforce/fiware/docker/README.md

 ## Image contents
 - OpenJDK 7;
 - Tomcat 7;
-- Authzforce Server (version defined by Git/Docker tag attached to this Dockerfile).
+- Authzforce Server (version matching the Docker image tag).

 ## Usage

 This image gives you a minimal installation for testing purposes.
-The [AuthZForce Installation and administration guide](http://authzforce-ce-fiware.readthedocs.org/en/release-5.3.0/InstallationAndAdministrationGuide.html) provides you a better approach for using it in a production environment.
+The AuthZForce Installation and administration guide on [readthedocs.org](https://readthedocs.org/projects/authzforce-ce-fiware/versions/) (select the version matching the Docker image tag, then **AuthzForce - Installation and Administration Guide**) provides you a better approach for using it in a production environment.

-This image, if used with the [Chanchan APP](https://github.com/Bitergia/fiware-chanchan), is fully provided for testing.
-[PEP Proxy Wilma](http://catalogue.fiware.org/enablers/pep-proxy-wilma) included in Chanchan APP is aware of the [Domain creation](http://authzforce-ce-fiware.readthedocs.org/en/release-5.4.0/InstallationAndAdministrationGuide.html#domain-creation).

-Still, you can always do it yourself.

-Create a container using `fiware/authzforce-ce-server` image by doing:
+Create a container using `fiware/authzforce-ce-server` image by doing (replace the first *8080* after *-p* with whatever network port you want to use on the host to access the Authzforce Server, e.g. 80; and *release-5.4.0* with the current Docker image tag that you are using):

 ```
-docker run -d --name <container-name> fiware/authzforce-ce-server:release-5.4.0
+docker run -d -p 8080:8080 --name <container-name> fiware/authzforce-ce-server:release-5.4.0
 ```

-As stands in the [AuthZForce Installation and administration guide](http://authzforce-ce-fiware.readthedocs.org/en/release-5.4.0/InstallationAndAdministrationGuide.html#policy-domain-administration) you can:
+As stands in the AuthZForce Installation and administration guide on [readthedocs.org](https://readthedocs.org/projects/authzforce-ce-fiware/versions/) (select the version matching the Docker image tag, then **AuthzForce - Installation and Administration Guide**) you can:

 * **Create a domain**